-The user name is admin.
+- 3. Enter the router admin user name and password. - The user name is admin.
 The password is the one that you specified the first time that you logged in.
-The user name and password are case-sensitive.

-4. Select ADVANCED > Setup > WAN Setup.
+The user name and password are case-sensitive. - The BASIC Home page displays. - 4.
+Select ADVANCED > Setup > WAN Setup.